Hoedic/trophy-jekyll/_posts/2013-05-24-should-standards-use-open-license.markdown

 ---
+categories:
+- Innovation & technologie
+comments: true
+date: 2013-05-24 21:04
+image: 2013-05-24-sable.webp
 layout: post
-title: "Should open data standards use an open license?"
+title: Should open data standards use an open license?
-date: 2013-05-24 21:04
-comments: true
-categories: ["Innovation & technologie"]
-image: "2013-05-24-sable.jpg"
 ---

 Earlier this month, Robin Berjon published a refreshing piece: [W3c specifications should use an open license](http://www.berjon.com/blog/2013/04/w3c-open-license.html).
 Insightful and right in my current subject of interest.